 Transmedia Storytelling 101

-Jenkins stated a story must develop itself across multiple platforms.
+Jenkins says a story must develop itself across multiple platforms.
 For example, I hear the news on the radio in the morning, then I read about it on my phone, and finally, I dig into it on my desktop.
 When using this storytelling technique, each medium makes its own unique contribution to the unfolding of the story.

 In The Matrix franchise, key bits of information are conveyed through three live-action films, a series of animated shorts, two collections of comic book stories, and several video games.
 There’s no one single source where someone can turn to gain all of the information needed to comprehend The Matrix universe.